starlight-traveler/nd-wireless-fmnc/README.md

 ```

 If you run traceroute between the two RPI 5's, you should see a ping to the router
-first before the forwarding occurs to the apprporiate destination
+first before the forwarding occurs to the appropriate destination

 ```bash
 traceroute to 192.168.2.2 (192.168.2.2), 30 hops max, 60 byte packets